keshavsharma25/SegScript/README.md

 ## Overview

 SegScript allows you to download, view, and query YouTube video transcripts directly from your terminal.
 It provides a clean interface for working with transcripts, including the ability to extract specific time ranges and view enhanced transcript content.
+I've used the `langchain-google-genai` package in conjunction with Google's Gemini Flash 2.0 model, which has delivered exceptional results in transcript enhancement.

 ## Features